-A sustainable food system delivers food security and nutrition for all without compromising the economic, social and environmental pillars to generate food security and nutrition for future generations.
+A sustainable food system delivers food security and nutrition for all in such a way that the economic, social and environmental pillars to generate food security and nutrition for future generations, are not compromised.
 This means that it:

 - is profitable throughout (economic sustainability) - has broad-based benefits for society (social sustainability) - has a positive or neutral impact on the natural environment (environmental sustainability).